-YOUR VOTE IS IMPORTANT Please sign and promptly return your proxy in the enclosed envelope or vote your shares by telephone or using the e Internet.
+YOUR VOTE IS IMPORTANT

+Please sign and promptly return your proxy in the enclosed envelope or vote your shares by telephone or using the Internet.

-Reservation Form for Annual Meeting I am a shareholder of Abbott Laboratories and plan to attend the Annual Meeting to be held at Abbott's headquarters, 100 Abbott Park Road, located at the intersection of Route 137 and Waukegan Road, Lake County, Illinois at 9:00 a.m. on April 28, 2017.
-Please send me an admission card for each of the following persons.
+Reservation Form for Annual Meeting

+I am a shareholder of Abbott Laboratories as headquarters, 100 Abbott Park Road, located Lake County, Illinois at 9:00 a.m. on April 2 d at the intersection of Ü

+Please send me an admission card for each of of the following persons s.

 Shareholder Name Guest Name

 Address Address

 City City

 State Zip Code State Zip Code

 Phone Number () Phone Number ()